raopr/SpanishNotaryCollection/dataset/README.md

 # 17th Century American Spanish Notary Dataset

 This repository contains a dataset of images from 17th century American Spanish notary documents.
 The dataset is organized into two directories: `images` and `xml`.
+And JSON file `Labeled Data` which is in JSON formate.
 The `images`.
-Directory contains the actual images of the documents, and the `xml` directory contains the annotations for these images, created using the labelImg software.
+Directory contains the actual images of the documents, and the `xml` directory contains the annotations for these images, and the JSON file contians all information related to the images with the containts and classes which is annotated and extracted using the labelImg software.

 ## Dataset Structure